felipeBianchini/python-c-compiler/README.md

 # python-c-compiler

-The current version of the project consists of a parser that takes in a simplified form of Python called Fangless Python and outputs a series of tokens and errors.
+The current version of the project consists of a lexer that takes in a simplified form of Python called Fangless Python and outputs a series of tokens and errors.

 ## User Guide

 To run the lexer you need a text file, it should be written in Fangless Python, but the lexer is able to analyze any text and return the errors found.
-The tests folder contains examples of code for analyzing
+The tests folder contains examples of code for analyzing.

 To choose a text file to analyze, you need to edit tester.py, changing the file path in line 5 of the file.
-After choosing a file to checl, run the lexer using the following command:
+After choosing a file to check, run the lexer using the following command:

     python tester.py